 This is the second in a three part series on process hazard meetings, such as HAZOPS, PHAs, What-Ifs, Checklists, and HAZANs.
 Part 1 introduced the concepts.
 Part 2 discusses meeting attendees and preparation.
 Part 3, advice for running the meeting, is also available.

 In Part 1 we learned about hazard meetings, and saw the worksheet a hazard meeting uses to study the process.
 But who comes to the meeting to fill this worksheet out?
 And how should one prepare for a meeting?
 Let’s discuss that today.

 For this post, we will be focusing on large safety meetings that involve a dedicated facilitator, and possibly two or more companies or divisions collaborating to implement a project.
-For minor work in operating facilities, safety studies are often done internally with a much smaller team, and someone on the team taking the role of facilitator and scribe.
+For minor work in operating facilities, safety studies are often done internally with a much smaller team, with someone on the work-team taking on the roles of facilitator and scribe.

 Attendees to a hazard meeting include:

 - Facilitator: this person is an expert in the hazard meeting procedure being used, but ideally they are not involved in the project.
 They are “independent,” an outsider.
 They lead/guide the meeting and keep everyone on track, while contributing an outsider’s viewpoint

 - Scribe: They record what goes in the meeting: they fill out the worksheet.
 Normally a projected computer file, or large paper charts, are used so that everyone can see and agree to what is being written.
 The scribe can participate in the meeting too.
 Sometimes the facilitator acts as the scribe

 - Project leader(s): the project leaders from the companies involved (clients, consultants, etc.) should attend.
 These are the doing-the-work leaders who are actively steering the project, not the CEO